gilRoz23/Notes-Application/README.md

 # Notes Management Web Application

-This project is a continuation of the homework assignment HW1.
-The goal was to build a backend server using Express.js, replacing the JSON server from HW1.
-The backend interacts with a MongoDB database hosted on Atlas, handling CRUD operations for notes.
+This repository contains a simple note-taking web application built using Node.js, Express, MongoDB, and React.
+The backend is an Express server connected to a MongoDB Atlas database, and the frontend is a React app that allows users to interact with notes.

+## Features

+- **CRUD Operations**: Create, Read, Update, and Delete notes.
+- **Pagination**: Fetch notes in a paginated format.
+- **MongoDB Integration**: All notes are stored in MongoDB Atlas.
+- **Logging**: Logs HTTP requests to a log file using Morgan.

+Ensure you have the following installed:

+- Node.js
+- npm (Node Package Manager)
+- MongoDB Atlas account
+- Git

 ## Project Structure

-- **frontend/**: Contains the frontend code from HW1, updated to interact with the new backend.
+- **frontend/**: Contains the frontend code, updated to interact with the new backend.
 - **backend/**: Contains the Express.js backend code, which connects to MongoDB Atlas to manage the notes.

 ## Getting Started

-### Prerequisites

-- Node.js
-- npm (Node Package Manager)
-- MongoDB Atlas account (or a local MongoDB server for development)
-- Postman (for backend testing)

 ### Setup